stephan281094/stephanbuilds.com/src/content/blog/proof-of-return.md

 ---
-title: "Proof of Return"
+title: Proof of Return
-description: "For when you want to travel around the world without a plan"
+description: For when you want to travel around the world without a plan
-pubDate: "Aug 26 2023"
+pubDate: Aug 26 2023
-updatedDate: "Aug 28 2023"
+updatedDate: Aug 28 2023
 hero:
-  src: "../../assets/atlanta.jpg"
+  src: ../../assets/images/atlanta.jpg
-  caption: "The Delta plane at Atlanta airport during sunrise"
+  caption: The Delta plane at Atlanta airport during sunrise
+draft: true
 ---

 Last year, I quit my job and decided to travel through Latin America for 3